How to Download Torrents Anonymously and Safely in 2019

 The best way of getting around this is to use a dependable VPN, which will allow a different IP address to appear as yours.
 This will help you ensure that no one has access to your true IP address, and that your BitTorrent activity can never be traced back to you.

-You can find some of the most robust and dependable VPNs for torrents here.
-It’s important to choose a good one, because some VPNs don’t allow torrenting, while others have special servers dedicated to it.
+Here are the most robust and dependable VPNs for torrenting.
+It’s important to choose a good one, because some VPNs don’t allow downloading torrents, while others have special servers dedicated to it.

 Step by Step Instructions for Torrenting Safely and Anonymously